giggiox/luigicennini.it/content/en/blog/gbm.md

 </div>
 {{< /rawhtml >}}

-There are many resources online explaining the algorithm, like this one so I won't rehash it.
-Instead, let's get hands-on and see GBM in action.

 ## Visualizing Shallow Trees (Depth 1)
 First, let's visualize GBM building $M=50$ trees, each with a depth of 1.